Dizi (instrument)

-The dizi (笛子 (dízi), pronounced /cmn/), is a Chinese transverse flute.
+The dizi (笛子 (dízi), pronounced /cmn/) is a Chinese transverse flute.
 It is also sometimes known as the di (笛) or héngdi (橫笛), and has varieties including Qudi (曲笛), Bangdi (梆笛), and Xindi (新笛).
 It is a major Chinese musical instrument that is widely used in many genres of Chinese folk music, Chinese opera, as well as the modern Chinese orchestra.
 The dizi is also a popular instrument among the Chinese people as it is simple to make and easy to carry.
 (Note: This is in contrast to the xiao, a vertical bamboo flute which has historically been favored by scholars and the upper classes.)

 Most dizi are made of bamboo, which explains why dizi are sometimes known by simple names such as Chinese bamboo flute.
 However, "bamboo" is perhaps more of a Chinese instrument classification like "woodwind" in the West.
 Northern Chinese dizi are made from purple or violet bamboo, while dizi made in Suzhou and Hangzhou are made from white bamboo.
 Dizi produced in southern Chinese regions such as Chaozhou are often made of very slender, lightweight, light-colored bamboo and are much quieter in tone.

 Although bamboo is the common material for the dizi, it is also possible to find dizi made from other kinds of wood, or even from stone.
 Jade dizi (or 玉笛 (yùdi)) are popular among both collectors interested in their beauty, and among professional players who seek an instrument with looks to match the quality of their renditions; however, jade may not be the best material for dizi since, as with metal, jade may not be as tonally responsive as bamboo, which is more resonant.

 The dizi is not the only bamboo flute of China.
 Other Chinese bamboo wind instruments include the vertical end-blown xiao and the koudi.

 History

-Recently, archaeologists have discovered evidence suggesting that the simple transverse flutes (though without the distinctive mokong of the dizi) have been present in China for over 9,000 years.
+Archaeologists have discovered evidence suggesting that the simple transverse flutes (though without the distinctive mokong of the dizi) have been present in China for over 9,000 years.
 Fragments of bone flutes from this period are still playable today, and are remarkably similar to modern versions in terms of hole placement, etc. The Jiahu neolithic site in central Henan province of China has yielded flutes dating back to 7,000 BC – 5,000 BC that could represent the earliest playable instruments ever found.
 These flutes were carved with five to eight holes, and are capable of producing sounds that roughly span an octave.
 The dizi as we know it today roughly dates to the 5th century BC, and there have been examples of bamboo dizi that date back to 2nd century BC.

 These flutes share common features with other simple flutes from cultures all around the world.
 Multiple examples from different cultures consist of a drilled piece of bone, which is well-suited as a material due to its hollow nature.
 The earliest known examples of bone flutes date back around 42,000 years ago.